Rock Steady (All Saints song): Controversy

-Surrounding the release of "Rock Steady" was controversy regarding its sound after Cheryl from rival British girl group Girls Aloud accused the All Saints single of sounding like one of Girls Aloud's.
+Surrounding the release of "Rock Steady" was controversy regarding its sound after Cheryl Tweedy from rival British girl group Girls Aloud accused the All Saints single of sounding like one of Girls Aloud's.
 In an interview with MTV UK, group member Blatt sarcastically responded to the accusation: "'Jump (for My Love)' is so where I wanna be. [...]
 We could only aspire and dream to be like them (Girls Aloud).
 Hopefully one day we will achieve that.
 For now, we will have to make do with copying them."
 In the same interview, Nicole responded: "We all have vaginas.
 That's about as similar as it gets."
 Lewis went on to say that she doesn't care what Girls Aloud thinks, referring to them as "stupid little girls".
 Lewis later substantiated her reference in another interview, saying:

 We [All Saints] say what we want.
 As long as we stand true and say what we believe, it's fine.
 I stand by it and I mean it.
 If you [Cheryl] say things about people for any other reason you have to be careful because you will bump into them.
 So you'd better mean what you say.
 We are four feisty women with a lot of attitude.
 We're confident because we're older now.
 People forget they're not talking Girls Aloud or Sugababes – we're 30-odd-year-old women so we aren't dizzy anymore.
 It's not cockiness, it's maturity.
 The industry is so false and we know that but when you're younger you think it's the be all and end all.

 However, Girls Aloud member Sarah Harding rubbished reports of the feud, saying: "[...]
 It was taken out of proportion, twisted and they [All Saints] retaliated.
 I actually had a drink with Natalie Appleton and Liam Gallagher the other week as we have a mutual friend – everything is fine, honestly."